Here’s a question for you:

 What do angry Daily Mail readers have in common with people that hate the Daily Mail?

 And here’s the thing.
 I’m starting to suspect that they might secretly enjoy being outraged.

-Ryan Holliday uses the term outrage porn to describe how the media keeps its jaded and frazzled readership hooked on a constant stream of Dog bites Man (or tennis player shouts at umpire) non-stories:
+Ryan Holliday uses the term outrage porn to describe how the media keeps its jaded and frazzled readership hooked on a constant stream of outrage, venting and other non-stories:

 Outrage has slowly eaten online media from the inside out.
 What was once a righteous and necessary force—a check on softball reporting inside old media—is now a corrupt and lazy vice.
 The outrage you see isn’t real, it isn’t sincere.
 In fact, it is the opposite.
 It’s shallow, it’s superficial and it’s selfish.

 Remember that the next time you click a headline and find yourself getting pissed off.

 Unfortunately it seems like the stream of outrage-based news has trained people to enjoy their outrage.
 It seems to have turned into a bit of an addiction for many.